skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 View all clusters
 =================

-Use :code:`sky status` to see all clusters (across regions and clouds) in a single convenient table:
+Use :code:`sky status` to see all clusters (across regions and clouds) in a single table:

 .. code-block:: console